-Rodrigo Bustamante is a creative from Miami, Florida.
-He is currently attending the University of North Carolina at Chapel Hill as a Morehead-Cain scholar where he is pursuing a Bachelor of Arts degree with a major in Global Studies, and minors in Sustainability and Entrepreneurship.
+Rodrigo Bustamante is a Cuban-American creative from Miami, Florida.
+He is currently attending the University of North Carolina at Chapel Hill as a Morehead-Cain scholar where is pursuing a Bachelor of Arts degree with a major in Global Studies and minors in Sustainability and Entrepreneurship.

 In my junior year of high school, I created “whoisrodb” – an alter ego of sorts.
 For a couple years I had been struggling with an identity crisis… I had fabricated a persona that was a bit cold and detached, overly ambitious and stubborn; worse than these, I was afraid to feel, to be unconventional and to live freely.
 Despite living this lie, this was the person my friends and family had come to know and love.